CalyxOS/gitlab-oss/README.md

 To apply:
 - You need to be a project lead or a core contributor for an active open source project.
 - Your project needs to use an [OSI-accepted open source license](https://opensource.org/licenses/alphabetical#)
-- Your project must not seek to make profit from the resulting project software.
+- Your project **must not seek to make profit from the resulting project software**.

 If you or your company work on commercial projects, consider our [plans for businesses](https://about.gitlab.com/pricing/).
 If you're not sure if your project meets these requirements, please send an email to opensource@gitlab.com.